Linda Waite: Work

-Waite’s work uses empirical data to study the dynamics underlying major social changes that impact the life courses of individuals and families.
-Waite's research topics have covered women’s entry into the labor market, patterns of marriage and family formation, and, more recently, population aging and health.
-A central focus of Waite’s research on aging is the examination of marital quality and sexuality as critical components of health and well-being in later life.
-Waite’s early work on marriage showed it improves health and lengthens life.
+Waite's work uses empirical data to study the dynamics underlying major social changes that impact the life courses of individuals and families.
+Waite's research topics have covered women's entry into the labor market, patterns of marriage and family formation, and, more recently, population aging and health.
+A central focus of Waite's research on aging is the examination of marital quality and sexuality as critical components of health and well-being in later life.
+Waite's early work on marriage showed it improves health and lengthens life.
 This early research led to the development of the National Social Life, Health and Aging Project (NSHAP), which provides data used by Waite to examine public discourse on later life sexuality, and demonstrates that sexuality is not just the province of the young.

 Selected publications

+Press

+A collection of podcasts and webinars Waite has been featured on can be found below.